NeilGraham/rdfhash/README.md

-# rdfhash: RDF Graph Compression Tool
+# rdfhash: RDF Graph Hashing/Compression Tool

 `rdfhash` is a utility for RDF graph compression that works by hashing RDF subjects based on a checksum of their triples, effectively minimizing the size of RDF graphs by consolidating subjects that have identical definitions.